 Farm Safety Nova Scotia is governed by a seven person Board of Directors.
 Six of the directors are elected from the membership, while the seventh is an appointed position from the Nova Scotia Federation of Agriculture Council.

-Katie Keddy, Director
+Katie Keddy, President

 Katie Keddy graduated from the NSAC with a B.Sc in Agriculture.
 She now lives in Woodville, working alongside her husband and in-laws on their farm growing sweet potatoes, inspected strawberry plants, raspberry and blackberry canes.
 Katie sits on various agriculture boards and committees all while taking an active role in her sons’ elementary school.
 This includes implementing the Farm to School snack program and helping out with the school garden.
 Katie and her husband, Phil, have two young sons, ages 4 and 6.
 They spend a lot of their time at the farm and show a keen interest in wanting to learn all that they can.
 As a farm wife and mom, she recognizes the importance of farm safety and making it an everyday conversation, not only for her own family, but also for their employees.

-(NSFA Council Representative)
+Peter Morine, Director (NSFA Council Representative)